rich-ma/aA-study-guide/week 1/day1.md

  ### Give a high level overview of what an object's prototype represents
+ - an objects prototype represents the inheritance(methods, properties) that the objects receives from its parent class
+ - the __proto__ of an object is inherited from the prototype property of the constructor it was created from.

  ### What are the differences between the __proto__ and prototype attributes?
+ - F.prototype is just a regular property named prototype, while __proto__ is actually the [[Prototype]]
+ - if we set the prototype of a constructor to an object, it will automatically set the [[Prototype]] of any object created from it to that object.
+ - Prototype is the inheritance of an object, while prototype is just a regular named property called prototype
+ -

  ### What happens when we do or don't explicity set an object's prototype?
+ - if we don't set an objects protottype it will get a default prototype

  ### What is an object's default prototype?
+ - an objects default prototype is an object with the constructor function that created it.

  ### What are the valid values for an object's prototype?
+ - either an object, or null

  ### Name 5 benefits of HTML5